rledford/qproc-mongo/README.md

 ```

 These are valid MongoDB query parameters but probably shouldn't be used since it would result in every document being returned.
 It is up to you to make sure that properties, like `limit`, are clamped to whatever min/max you think are necessary.

+### To Do

+- Explain sorting (single and multi-field) and provide an example
+- Explain how to use comma seperated values for fields using $in, $nin, and other operators
+- Provide a working example of an Express app that uses qproc-mongo

 [query-string-url]: https://www.npmjs.com/package/query-string